HarithF/H_language/README.md

-A simple C-like toy language written in C++ which implements a subset of c99
+A C-like toy language written in C++ which implements a subset of c99

 ## Usage